TeachMeet

-A TeachMeet is an organised but informal meeting (in the style of an unconference) for teachers to share good practice, practical innovations and personal insights in teaching.
+A TeachMeet is an informal meeting (in the style of an unconference), organised by teacher for teachers to share good practice, practical innovations and personal insights on teaching in a convivial atmosphere.
+TeachMeet events are open to all, do not charge an entry fee, and take place in a social setting.

 These events are often organised to coincide with other educational events like the Scottish Learning Festival and the British Educational Technology and Training Show BETT.

-Participants volunteer (via each TeachMeet's event website) to demonstrate good practice they've delivered over the past year, or discuss a product that enhances classroom practice.
+Participants volunteer to demonstrate good practice they've delivered over the past year, or discuss a resource that enhances classroom practice.

-TeachMeet events are open to all, do not charge an entry fee, and take place in a social setting.

 History

 Originally conceived in the summer of 2006 in Edinburgh, Scotland, under the name "ScotEduBlogs Meetup".
 The new name, TeachMeet, was created by Ewan McIntosh and agreed upon by the attendees of the first event.
 The 2nd Edition was held in Glasgow on 20 September 2006.

 The 5th TeachMeet was the first to be held at the BETT Show in London.

+In 2009, TeachMeet was introduced to Ireland by the Computers in Education Society of Ireland, CESI.

 In 2010 TeachMeet 'Takeover' was introduced at BETT, where teachers took over vendors stands in the main conference to bring the TeachMeet discussion out of the Apex Room and onto the exhibition floor.

 In 2017 the Malaysian TeachMeets decided to make all presentations 2 minutes to make it a quicker format.

 TeachMeets are now regular occurrences in Scotland, England, Northern Ireland, Australia, Canada, Croatia, Czech Republic, Denmark, Ireland, Malaysia, Sweden, the USA, New Zealand.

 In New Zealand the TeachMeet is virtual and is run totally via Google+ Hangout.

 Since global travel restrictions were put in place in March 2020, many TeachMeets have been convened using online platforms.

+Very little research has been reported on Teachmeets until 2022 when Dr Mags Amond completed a PhD study titled "Desire Lines in Open Space :: An Exploration of the TeachMeet Phenomenon" to the School of Education at Trinity College Dublin.
+Her study conducted an Interpretative Phenomonological Analysis of data arising from her surveys and interviews to clarify the nature of Teachmeets and to identify the niche within the world of teacher professional learning:"The research concludes TeachMeet to be a social, open and humble phenomenon found in the informal intersections of teacher learning, evolving through the agency of participants enacting desires which reflect their political, practical, purposeful, and personal experiences of TeachMeet."